-Ascon is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
-Ascon has been selected as new standard for lightweight cryptography in the NIST Lightweight Cryptography competition (2019–2023).
+Ascon is a family of lightweight cryptographic algorithms designed to be efficient and easy to implement, even with added countermeasures against side-channel attacks.
+Ascon has been selected as new standard for lightweight authenticated encryption and hashing in the NIST Lightweight Cryptography competition (2019–2023).
 Ascon has also been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition (2014–2019).

 Features

-- Authenticated encryption and hashing (fixed or variable output length) with a single lightweight permutation
+- Authenticated encryption, hashing and message authentication with a single lightweight permutation using sponge/duplex constructions

-- Easy to implement in software and hardware
+- Easy to implement securely, with efficient side-channel countermeasures and misuse resilience

 Ascon is designed and maintained by a team of cryptographers working for